Ian Smith: Gukurahundi; last years in politics

 After the already tense relations between ZANU–PF and ZAPU disintegrated amid Mugabe's wish to adopt a one-party system in Zimbabwe, Mugabe expelled Nkomo from the government in February 1982, accusing him and ZAPU of plotting a coup.
 About a year later, Mugabe deployed the North Korean-trained 5th Brigade to Matabeleland, ZAPU's heartland, where it massacred thousands of civilians accused of supporting "dissidents" in what came to be called Gukurahundi.
 Meredith asserts that this far exceeded anything that had occurred during the Bush War, an opinion shared by Geoff Hill.
 Some white farmers were also killed.
 Estimates for the number of deaths during the five-year Gukurahundi campaign range from 10,000 to 30,000.
-Mugabe concurrently took steps to marginalise the other main black nationalist leaders from the Chimurenga.
+Mugabe concurrently took steps to marginalise the other main black-nationalist leaders from the Chimurenga.
 Nkomo fled to the UK in March 1983, fearing for his life; Sithole similarly exiled himself in the United States.
-Muzorewa stayed in Zimbabwe and was detained in late 1983 for alleged "subversive links" with South Africa.
+Muzorewa stayed in Zimbabwe, and he was detained in late 1983 for alleged "subversive links" with South Africa.
 On arriving in England, Nkomo accused Mugabe of genocide and asserted that "Things are worse now than they ever were under Ian Smith".
 Mugabe denied that anything improper was happening and put reports to the contrary down to "reactionary foreign journalists".

 The Zimbabwean government publicly threatened Smith on a regular basis, but in practice left him and his property largely untouched—Mugabe frequently pointed to Smith's freedom as evidence of Zimbabwe's reconciliation policy.
 Smith renamed the RF the Conservative Alliance of Zimbabwe (CAZ) on 21 July 1984, concurrently removing racial criteria for membership and inviting black Zimbabweans to join.
 The CAZ was very successful in the 1985 parliamentary election, winning 15 of the 20 white seats; Smith won decisively in Bulawayo Central.
 Mugabe interpreted this as "the racists of this country" defying his government and rejecting reconciliation, and immediately pledged to abolish the white seats, which he said compromised "the sovereignty of our people".
 After Smith described Mugabe's government as "illiterate" on BBC television in November 1985, Mugabe told the House of Assembly Smith was "an incorrigible racist" who "should long ago have been hanged and hanged publicly".
 Later that month, Smith's close friend and long-standing political associate "Boss" Lilford, who had provided much of the finance to form the RF, was found beaten and shot to death on his ranch.
 Smith described Lilford afterwards as a man "who was prepared to die for [his] principles", but refused to openly discuss any possible political motive, saying simply that "it would be premature to come to conclusions".